 cafébabel: Who came up with the #NoExcuses hashtag campaign?

 Sookie: We essentially merged two existing projects.
 The first was the #outcry (#aufschrei) hashtag campaign, launched by a group of women three years ago.
-The hashtag – created by Anne Wizorek in 2013 – was used to tweet about women's experiences of everyday sexism.
+The hashtag – created by Anne Wizorek in 2013, was used by women to 'tweet' about their experiences of sexism in their everyday lives.

-The second was #schauhin (#LookAt), whose purpose was to combat everyday racism.
-I got together with the campaigners over Skype to express our reactions to the New Year’s Eve assaults in Cologne.
-We wanted to take action to intervene, without constraints… and so the #NoExcuses iniatative was born!
+The second was #schauhin (#LookAt), which attempted to combat everyday racism.
+I got together with other campaigners over Skype to exchange opinions on the New Year’s Eve assaults in Cologne.
+We wanted to take action, to intervene without constraint… and so the #NoExcuses initiative was born!

-[The Anti-feminist and author of the book Gender Gaga] Birgit Keller was furious, claiming that we were protecting the perpetrators by remaining silent [following the Cologne attacks].
-However, we have strong views about this.
-We do not act impulsively; we take our time to consider our options before taking action.
+[Anti-feminist and author of the book Gender Gaga] Birgit Keller was furious, claiming that we were protecting the perpetrators by keeping shtum [following the Cologne attacks].
+However, we have our reasons for doing so.
+We do not like to act impulsively; we like to take our time to consider our options before taking action.

-In this debate, it's not a matter of playing one person off against the other.
-But that is the way that it was portrayed in the media: through attempts to homogenise the perpetrators, (insinuating that all the perpetrators were migrants).
+It's not a matter of playing one person off against the other.
+But that is the way that it was portrayed in the media: through attempts to homogenize the perpetrators, (insinuating that all the perpetrators were migrants).
 What really made us angry was the fact that these people previously had nothing to contribute to the sexism debate, but suddenly they considered themselves an authority on the subject.

 Sookee - "Mensch"/ Msoke "Burn Me"

-cafébabel: Sociologist Necla Kelek hopes to "educate" refugees on the topic of how women are portrayed – what's your view on this?
+cafébabel: Sociologist Necla Kelek hopes to "educate" refugees on women's image – what's your view on this?

-Sookie: Anything that has been simplified is problematic.
-Enforcing the dominant culture on refugees doesn’t achieve anything.
-Teaching German values to refugees has nothing to do with integration.
-On the contrary: people who come here have very different stories, heritage and experiences.
-Limiting them to one culture, by focusing on teaching German values whilst suppressing their own culture, is simply discriminatory.
-It is what one calls "New Racism"; this propensity to deny such problems exist here, is pure insolence.
+Sookie: Oversimplifying things can be problematic and enforcing the dominant culture on refugees doesn’t achieve anything.
+The teaching of German values isn't required for successful integration.
+On the contrary: people who move here have very different stories, heritage and experiences.
+It is simply discriminatory to push one culture on them while forcing them to suppress their own culture.
+It is what we call "New Racism"; denying that such problems exist, is pure insolence.
 Not least because those affected by sexual violence and everyday sexism are ignored.

-cafébabel: Here's an example... a young woman supports refugees by giving German lessons in refugee camps.
-At one point, a refugee wishes to get closer to her physically.
+cafébabel: Here's an example... a young woman is teaching German in a refugee camp.
+After a while, a refugee starts to take an interest in her.
 His feelings aren't reciprocated, but also she doesn't want to hurt him.
-He has no one over here and has had a very difficult past.
+He is completely alone and has had a very difficult past.
 What's your advice?

 Sookie: It's nothing new to me.
 I have already written many songs on the topic.
-About intersectionality and the interconnection of the different "isms".
+Mostly about intersectionality and the interconnection of the different "isms".
 Nevertheless, I find it unbelievably difficult to concisely articulate my thoughts through my lyrics.
-Writing words through which I can express myself – which are technically impressive, have a good flow and rhyme density, using figurative language and literary devices – is tricky.
-However, if the political discourse on immigration shifts towards the welcoming refugees, I would perhaps write more songs.
+Words through which I can express myself – writing that is technically impressive, has a good flow, uses figurative language and literary devices – is tricky.
+However, if the political discourse on immigration shifts, giving rise to a more positive attitude towards refugees, I would perhaps write more songs.

 cafébabel: What do you mean by that?

-Well, I have been repeatedly criticised for writing lyrics which wouldn’t seem out of place in a sociological study: dense, arduous, too theoretical.
-I understand perfectly why I'm accused of this, but I cannot fathom why we can't mix politics and entertainment.
-I would like to be understood and at the same time, not have to deviate from my point of view.
+Well, I have been repeatedly criticized for writing lyrics that wouldn’t seem out of place in a sociology textbook: dense, arduous, too theoretical.
+I understand why I'm accused of this, but I don't think that it's at all right that we can't mix politics and entertainment.
+I would like to be understood and at the same time, not be forced to withhold my opinions.
 If open debate enabled us to be more receptive to this, it would be a step in the right direction.

 cafébabel: And compared to other countries?
 Is Germany lagging behind?

 I believe so, yes.
 In Germany, there are only a couple of rappers who deal with socio-political themes: the Antilopen Gang, KIZ, Zugezogen Maskulin.
 There is also Zeckenrap, which can best be described as half-rap, half-punk music.
 However, we are far from having explored all the possibilities.
-One should take a look at Great Britain: there, there are many more rappers than there are in Germany.
-In general they have more platforms, radioshows, tours, greater media prescence.
-And in the USA there are more queer voices.
-At home there is still more that needs to be done.
+We should look to Great Britain for inspiration: there are more rappers there than in Germany.
+In general, they have more platforms, radio shows, tours and a greater media presence.
+And in the USA, there are more queer voices.
+At home, there is still more that needs to be done.